How to Easily Start Vegetable and Flower Seeds Indoors

 I have a lovely greenhouse, but it’s so pretty that I decided to open a French Country Boutique in it, so now I have to sow my seeds in my basement.
 I purchased a shelving unit similar to this, so that I could put a lot of trays on it without taking up a lot of space.

-(Photo coutesy of Garden.org)
+(Photo courtesy of Pinterest)

 I bought my shelving unit on Amazon.
 You can get one here.
 I like this one because it is on wheels and I can roll it out into the sunshine when the plants are ready to harden off before planting.